FourjsGenero/tool_fgljp/README.md

 Genero GAS like proxy to run GBC programs from the command line fgl (j)ava (p)roxy
 Uses loads of IMPORT JAVA
+Use this branch only if your Genero version is < 4.10

 # Motivation